restic/restic.github.io/_drafts/restic-foundation1-cdc.md

 Restic works a bit different.
 It also operates on chunks of data from files and only upload new chunks, but uses a more sophisticated approach for splitting files into chunks called Content Defined Chunking.
-This means that a file is split into chunks based on the content of the chunks itself, instead of always splitting after a fixed number of bytes.
+This means that a file is split into chunks based on the content of the file itself, instead of always splitting after a fixed number of bytes.

 In the following, the function $$F(b_0 \dots b_{63})$$ returns a 64 bit